mysticatea/npm-run-all/README.md

     -p, --parallel [...tasks]   Run a group of tasks in parallel.
     -s, --sequential [...tasks] Run a group of tasks sequentially.
     -v, --version               Print version number.
+    --silent                    Set "silent" to the log level of npm.
 ```

 ### Run tasks sequentially